Concordium/concordium.github.io/source/mainnet/net/references/concordium-client.rst

 or in a custom setup, the options ``--grpc-ip`` and ``--grpc-port`` can be used to set the `IP address`_ and `port number`_ that the node is accessible at.
 These flags are supported by all ``concordium-client`` commands.
-Note that as of version 5.1.0, the IP-address must belong to a node running with the node GRPC API V2 enabled and served on the specified port.
-For earlier versions, the IP-address must belong to a node running with the node GRPC API V1 enabled and served on the specified port.
+Note that as of version 5.1.0, the IP address must belong to a node running with the node GRPC API V2 enabled and served on the specified port.
+For earlier versions, the IP address must belong to a node running with the node GRPC API V1 enabled and served on the specified port.

 .. note::